devnull-cz/c-prog-lang/modules/explicit-type-conversion.md

 #source bus-error.c

-Now see the following code and figure out what is gonna happen.
+Now see the following code and figure out what is going to happen.
 :wrench: #source ptr-cast.c

 Note that `void *` is a special pointer that cannot be dereferenced.
 You can